MostafaRoohy/BrainChart/docs/BrainyCharts_Project_Structure.md

-# BrainyCharts Project Structure
+# BrainChart Project Structure

 -----------------------------------------------------------------------------------------------------------------------------------------------------

 <details>
 <summary>Main Structure</summary>

-- **BrainyCharts/**
+- **BrainChart/**
-  - **`brainycharts/`**: The core package for the BrainyCharts application, containing all the logic for data handling, server management, and chart rendering.
+  - **`brainchart/`**: The core package for the BrainChart application, containing all the logic for data handling, server management, and chart rendering.
   - **`charting_library/`**: Contains the TradingView's advanced charts Library, which is like a 'black box' for us.
   - **`Docs/`**: Project documentations.
   - **`env/`**: Environment-related files, such as conda environment configurations and pip requirements.